What Exactly Is My Millionaire Mentor?

 My Millionaire Mentor Reviews by Others

 Not only does the program give you terrible value for your money, but the products you’re supposed to market are also very weak and overpriced, and the business model you’re supposed to follow doesn’t make a lot of sense.
 Stay away from the My Millionaire Mentor scam.
 It’s not worth your money or your time.

-I’m sure but the only true person that teaches a 100% success rate is Kevin David.
+I’m sure but the only true person that teaches a real process that makes real success stories.